-In some cases, the outer layer can burst, allowing some of the gel to leak out.
-Once that happens, the nerves leading to the legs often become irritated, causing numbness, aching pain or sharp, shock-like pain to extend from the back through the buttock and down the leg.
+In some cases with lumbar herniated discs, the outer layer can burst, allowing some of the gel to leak out.
+Once that happens, the nerve roots can trigger shooting leg pain and numbness to extend from the back through the buttock and down the leg.

 There are several factors that can cause a disc to become herniated.
 Injury is a common cause — when we fall or have some other type of injury that causes an impact to the spine, the vertebrae become compressed, squeezing the discs and potentially causing bulges or leaks to occur.

 But in many cases, discs become herniated as a result of the aging process.
 When we’re young, discs have a high fluid content, which keeps them elastic and pliable.
 But as we get older, discs begin to lose some of that liquid.
 After years of wear and tear, weakened discs become more prone to herniation – this is called degenerative disc disease.

 Besides age, there are other risk factors that can increase your chances of developing a herniated disc, such as obesity, improper lifting of heavy items, smoking, and repetitive motions like bending.

 Some people who have herniated discs have no symptoms at all.
 But for many people, they can cause a range of symptoms, from feeling pain to some more severe symptoms including:

 - Pain or numbness that radiates through the buttocks and legs, also called sciatica

-- A “needles and pins” tingling sensation in the buttock and leg, sometimes extending to the foot
+- A tingling sensation in the buttock and leg, sometimes extending to the foot

-- Weakness or muscle spasms in the legs
+- Weakness or muscle spasms in the arms or legs

 - Pain or aching in the front of the thigh

 Your herniated disc treatment will depend on a range of factors.
-Dr. Jenkins will consider a patient’s history, overall condition, and the severity and duration of their symptoms in order to come up with a unique treatment strategy for each patient.
+Dr. Jenkins will consider a patient’s medical history, overall condition, and the severity and duration of their symptoms in order to come up with a unique treatment strategy for each patient.
 This comes after a physical exam, and typically magnetic resonance imaging (MRI) or a CT scan.

 - Muscle relaxants if the disc compression is causing muscle spasms